enterpact/LegalContracts/README.md

 ![Screenshot](Screen_Shot_2018-10-07_at_9.30.22_AM.png)

+Please go here to use the application:  https://mfocella.github.io/www/index.html

 This application was created so that two people or groups can sign a digital contract on the Ethereum blockchain without the need of a 3rd party.
 The file that both people sign is uploaded to IPFS and can be downloaded from a link listed when viewing the contract information.